Monday, November 28, 2022

 Wednesday, November 16, 2022

 That's right, every state was provided with an escape clause.
 Never mind all the seeming hard-nosed requirements.
-Each state could decide what "highly qualified" meant for them.
-This shielded state's where teaching has long been so underpaid, under-respected and under-appreciated that the only qualification they could realistically impose on candidates was the ability to pee a hole in snow.
-This "by some other means" wording rendered all the preceding requirements meaningless.
-Only in the lala-land of public school policy could such a weak-knee requirement be taken as too tough.
-Later, though, both the George W. Bush and Obama administrations further weakened this already neutered law.
+In the end each state could decide what "highly qualified" meant for them.
+This shielded every state where teaching had so long been underpaid, under-respected and under-appreciated that the only qualification they could realistically impose was the ability to pee a hole in snow.

 -- GKC